 Stream alerts are one of the mainstay attractions that a live streaming environment has that make it such a unique form of media.
-In this article, I’m going to show you how to add alerts to OBS Studio and Streamlabs OBS.
-Don’t worry, it is actually very easy to do this.
+In this article, I’m going to show you how to add alerts to OBS Studio and Streamlabs OBS, should you still prefer to use that.
+Don’t worry, no matter what option you choose to go with, they are fairly easy to implement and get up and running.

 All you need to do is add a browser source and paste a URL into a field within OBS Studio.
 Sounds easy, right?
 Just make sure that you never share this URL with anybody else, or else they can tap into and stalk your channel metrics.